Think about a pager.

 In countries such as Germany, where the majority of fire brigades rely on volunteer fire fighters, paging with a simple call-out is a perfect solution.

 The part-time volunteers don’t need to be involved in the public safety authorities’ voice communication during their normal working day, when they may be busy as teachers, nurses or office workers.
 They do not need a radio like the full-time firefighters.
 The important thing is that the volunteers can be reached when they are needed.
-And that the dispatcher will know who are available and who aren't.
+And that the dispatcher will know who is available and who isn't.

 A powerful, active pager with a long-lasting battery and simple set of features is therefore the best solution.
 An alert gathers the volunteers together at the fire station for more detailed instructions.

 What if the pager knew how to filter the alerts?
 This would be extremely helpful for dispatchers.

 Each user can have a specified role, such as a chemical expert, for example.
 That person needs only be alerted if chemicals expertise is needed in a particular incident.
 This function can be automated so that in an emergency when every second counts, the dispatcher can simply send the alert and the pagers will handle the filtering.

 What about the paging device?
 What would be its must haves?

 - A good antenna.
 Paging does not work if the pager does not receive the messages.
 An antenna with good performance, both in uplink and downlink, is critical to successful paging.

 - A compact size.
 The antenna should be integrated within the device, so it is convenient to carry in a pocket

 - A big enough display.
 It needs to show all the important information, so that people know what to expect when they arrive at the scene of the incident